How to Prepare for Pre-Job Interview Questions

 Pre-interview questionnaires allow employers to gather more information about you than what is provided on your resume and cover letter.
-The goal of the questionnaire is to find out if you are a good fit for both the job and the company, as well as to ask questions that might not be asked during the interview.
+The goal of asking pre-interview questions is to find out whether you are a good fit for both the job and the company, as well as to ask questions that might not be asked during the interview.

 It saves the company time because they will have some of the information they need to make a hiring decision in advance, which leaves more time for other questions during the actual job interview.